esperaumbocado/esperaumbocado/README.md

 ### Hi there <a href=""><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
-I'm Rui Borges,an developer from Portugal, getting my masters degree at University of Porto 🚀.
+I'm Rui Borges, a developer from Portugal pursuing my master's degree at the University of Porto 🚀.

 This is the place where I add what I do :) :/ :rofl: